degatchi/Blockchain-Alpha/readme.md

 Q) Any recommended must-read resources on security/auditing? <br />
 A) Nothing in particular, I wouldn't attribute my knowledge to any one (or n < 3) blog post or the like.
 My number one recommendation is always to just go out there and do the thing, whether it's on live contracts (Immunefi) or CTFs (there's this really neat one called Paradigm CTF 😉)

-Q) Is there a better model than requiring auditors (where the cards are so heavily stacked against them)?  rugdoc seems to cover lots of contracts at a fast time
+Q) Is there a better model than requiring auditors (where the cards are so heavily stacked against them)? rugdoc seems to cover lots of contracts at a fast time <br />
 A) imo auditors should be extremely vocal about the fact that audits aren't guarantees of security but simply third-party code reviews, and they should make sure that their clients don't treat it as such.
 Right now things are so bad that a handful of auditors are singlehandedly killing the reputation of the space as a whole because they keep producing reports which they themselves present as guarantees of security, only for the project to be hacked because they missed a critical bug or two.

 <br />

 ### Tincho: security researcher at OpenZeppelin

 Q) In terms of security; What are the 3 first things you look at in Smart Contracts? <br />
 A) That's an easy one.
 You go top to bottom.
 So first 3 things are pragma, imports and the contract's name 😛 The reality is that my specific steps will change depending on what I'm looking at.
 So I first need to understand what is it that I'm looking at, at least from a conceptual level.
 So documentation, tests, whitepapers, etc. are handy.
 And I usually start there.
 The goal is to understand the architecture and the main roles.
 I'm a visual thinker, so at this point I draw a lot.
 I should also say that documentation can be deceiving, so I try to have a healthy distrust for it.